-I ended up teaching abroad in the Canary Islands, an archipelago that is part of Spain.
+As part of Meddeas Language Assistant Programs, I ended up teaching English in the Canary Islands, an archipelago that is part of Spain.
 When I finish my school hours, there is plenty of time to discover this marvelous place.
-Here is what I do with my free time in the Canary Islands!
+In this post you will find what I do with my free time in the Canary Islands!

 Before beginning my search of how to teach abroad, and before Spain was my focus, I had no idea that the Canary Islands existed.
 However, the more research I did, the more I wanted to go to The Canary Islands to enjoy the vast beauty I saw on the internet.

 I knew that I wanted to see all of the beautiful places portrayed on Google by so many others.
 I thought to myself, “If others can be in The Canary Islands, why not me?”
 After doing more research on the Canary Islands, I started to understand just how beautiful, unique, and earthy the islands were.

 You cannot begin to imagine how amazing my free time in the Canary Island has been!

 There are seven islands in the chain of The Canary Islands.
 These seven islands are Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, and El Hierro.
 They were formed from volcanic eruptions.
 To compare it to something more familiar to me, they were formed similar to that of the Hawaiian Islands of The United States.